 02-04-19 PUSH ARROW TO BEGIN AUDIO

 Outside the rain continued to fall for the third straight day.
 The couple inside enjoyed watching the rain through their living room window.
-Sitting cozy with heavy throw blankets and cups of hot coffee, they read books and penned letters and reaped the rewards of well-earned retirements.
+As they sat cozy with heavy throw blankets and cups of hot coffee, they read books and penned letters and reaped the rewards of well-earned retirements.
 Leonard and Beth followed the well-walked path of their parents and worked hard and retired comfortably.

 The couple sat back in amazement.
 How did this website know things that were their secrets?
 Beth was told years ago about the Class Reunion episode; they never spoke about it again.
 This website has now becoming a serious situation.
 What do they do next?